 Get the latest updates on cellular IoT solutions and more by signing up for our monthly newsletter.

 What is an International Mobile Subscriber Identity (IMSI)?

-IMSI is a 15-digit unique number stored on the SIMs itself.
-It is used by the cellular network to identify mobile networks and users.
+An IMSI is a 15-digit unique number stored on the SIM card to identify mobile networks and users.

-The first three digits are the mobile country code (MCC).
+The first three digits of an IMSI are the mobile country code (MCC).
 The next 2–3 digits are the mobile network code (MNC), indicating the subscribers’ home network code.
-The remaining digits identify the line of service, or what is also known as the subscriber and their plan.
+The remaining digits identify the subscriber and their service plan.

 For example, if a Cellular IoT device deployed in the field attempts to establish a connection to a network, the network identifies it by the IMSI, while the mobile station performs a location update.

 Why is the IMSI Important for Cellular IoT?

 As a definitive identifier of the line of service, the IMSI is critical in device authentication.